Madagascar Cycle Tour

 Madagascar, the fourth largest island in the world, broke away from Africa millions of years ago.
 With a coastline lined with coral beaches and lagoons the land rises sharply to a great central plateau that covers most of the island.
 From temperate highlands to tropical coasts the landscape and scenery is as rich and unique as it's wildlife.
 Madagascar's isolation has allowed many remarkable species to evolve, and there is not a single Madagascan mammal species which can be found in any other place in the world.

-To explore it all would take months, especially by bike so we have created our cycle tour to bring you up close to the essence of what makes Madagascar tick.
-Discover lemurs, chameleons and more wildlife not found anywhere else on earth.
-From the capital of Antananarivo you’ll bike the quiet backroads across the central highlands, through endemic dry forests, past ancient towering baobab trees and out to the tropical coast overlooking the Mozambique Channel in Morondava.
+To explore it all would take months, so we have created our cycle tour to bring you up close to the essence of what makes Madagascar tick.
+Starting from the capital of Antananarivo we leave the busy city behind.
+We ride on remote back roads, visit small towns and rural villages, and discover lemurs, chameleons and more wildlife not found anywhere else on earth.
+We cross the central highlands, through endemic dry forests, past ancient towering baobab trees and out to the tropical coast overlooking the Mozambique Channel in Morondava.
+You’ll take a two day riverboat trip through sparsely populated gorges, remote villages and sleeping crocodiles, hike through the incredible Tsingy limestone formations and dine on a mouthwatering mix of Malagasy and French cuisine.

 How about a Madagascar & Kenya & Tanzania Combo?
 Each year our June Madagascar cycle tour times in perfectly with our first Kenya & Tanzania cycle tour - making an awesome Two Trip Combo possible in one flight to Africa.
 Contact Mandy for more info.